TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 			- at each move, player must divide a pile of tokens into two non-empty piles of different sizes
 			- first player who can no longer make a move loses the game
 	- minimax- has one player who is MAX tha always trying to get maximum value and other player MIN that tries to make the MAX player get the minimum value
+		- **2-ply search**- means to look at all moves from the first player and all moves from second player and comparing the difference with the heuristic function to get a value which would equal the best move to make based on certain criteria
 		- MIN uses same information as MAX and always attempts to move to a state that is worst for MAX.
 		- implemting minimax, we label each level in the search space according to whose move it is at the point in the game
 		- each leaf node is given a value of 1 or 0, depending on whether it is a win for MAX or MIN